tombewley/tombewley.github.io/_readings/2019-11-10-weekly-readings-5.md

 \text{woe}\left(h / h^{\prime}: e_{1} \wedge e_{2} \wedge \cdots \wedge e_{n}\right)=\sum_{i=1}^{n} \log \frac{P\left(e_{i} \vert e_{i-1}, \ldots, e_{1}, h\right)}{P\left(e_{i} \vert e_{i-1}, \ldots, e_{1}, h^{\prime}\right)}
 $$

 In regression and classification, the obvious choice of hypothesis class is that of model outputs.
-The choice of explanans is restricted here to subsets of the raw input features $x$, but could be extended in future to higher-level representations of the input or properties of the model itself.
+The choice of explanantia is restricted here to subsets of the raw input features $x$, but could be extended in future to higher-level representations of the input or properties of the model itself.
 The explanation process consists of computing the individual WoE for each attribute $e_i$ (enabled by decomposability).
 A selection of the only most positively-contributing attributes are identified and presented to the explainee, thereby satisfying the desideratum of minimality (5).

 Where the number of possible outputs is large or continuous, it does not seem particularly meaningful for $h$ to be the actual prediction, and $h'$ to be the union of all other possibilities.
 In order to satisfy the desideratum of exhaustiveness (4), it is suggested that we cast explanation in this context as a sequential process, whereby a subset of the possible outcomes is expounded away in each step.
 For example, we might first explain why it's an animal not a plant, then why it's a bird not a reptile, then why it's a starling not a crow.